0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

     You can only invoke this action if you are part of the oracle and 14 days have passed since the oracle was last changed.
-Confirm this in the contract state by checking the unix timestamp in the field named `"oracleTimestamp"`
+Confirm this in the contract state by checking the unix timestamp in the field named `"oracleTimestamp"`.

 ### How long does it take for pending tokens to become unlocked